rcmlee99/watson-photography-ios/README.md

 watson-photography-ios
 ======================

+Hello.
 A sample iOS application for the IBM Watson Mobile Developer Challenge.